 - As further information becomes available, we will post it here, and a new website dedicated solely to the History Olympiad will become available in the fall of 2014.

-- During the program of the Olympiad, there will be individual, national, and school based events on offer.
+- During the program of the Olympiad, there will be individual and team-based events .
 These include buzzer-based quiz competitions, exams, historical debates, simulation of historical events (e.g. the Congress of Vienna or the planning of the D Day invasion), historical games, field trips to historic sites, and a historical scavenger hunt.
 There will also be a chance to interact with professors and get a sense for what studying history in college is like.
 Foreign students in particular may be interested to tour an American university and gain information on study abroad opportunities in the USA.